A sea voyage on wheels!

 To provide power to the car a series of trolley standards were set on the land side of the track supporting the trolley wire 21ft above the spring tide level.

-While the track was being laid, the Gloucester Railway Carriage & Wagon Company were getting on with the salt water tram – suitably named ‘Pioneer’.
-Weighing in at about 45 tons it consisted of an elliptical deck 45ft long by 22ft wide supported on four braced tubular legs each 23ft long.
+While the track was being laid, the Gloucester Railway Carriage & Wagon Company were building the salt water tram – suitably named ‘Pioneer’.
+Weighing about 45 tons it consisted of an elliptical deck 45ft long by 22ft wide supported on four braced tubular legs each 23ft long.
 At the bottom of each leg was a bogie housing four 33″ wheels.
 One bogie on each side was driven by a shaft and worm gear arrangement from 2 General Electric 25hp electric motors.
 The other 2 legs carried the brake rodding to the other two bogies.
-An ornate saloon 25ft 3″ x 12ft 6″ was mounted centrally on the deck and a promenade deck, accessed by a stairway at end of the saloon, was fitted on top.
-Control of the motors was provided by using tramway type controllers mounted at the ‘pointed ends’ of the deck.
+A saloon 25ft 3″ x 12ft 6″ was mounted centrally on the deck and a promenade deck, accessed by a stairway at end of the saloon, was fitted on top.
+Control of the motors was provided by tramway type controllers mounted at each end of the deck.

-Permission to run was finally granted on November 27th and the railway opened with due ceremony on November 28th 1896.
-The Mayor and Mayoress of Brighton were joined by representatives from Rottingdean and Hove as well as Brighton’s two MPs. for a return ride on the railway and a celebratory lunch.
+Permission to run was finally granted on November 27th with a ceremonial opening the following day.
+The Mayor and Mayoress of Brighton, representatives from Rottingdean and Hove as well as Brighton’s two MPs. went return ride on the railway and a celebratory lunch.
 Unfortunately, due to family problems Anna was not able to be with Magnus in his moment of triumph, which by all accounts went extremely well.

 In the light of day things did not seem as bad as they had looked at the height of the storm.
-The track was only broken in one place, the overhead wire was still intact with only three poles damaged, and the jetty had survived at Paston Place even if the building had gone.
+The submerged track was only broken in one place, the overhead wire was still intact with only three poles damaged, and the jetty had survived at Paston Place even if the building hadn’t.

 But however popular the railway might be it had serious defects which were exacerbated by a lack of money.
-Pioneer was underpowered for anything other than shallow water – the resistance at high tide slowed it to an elderly walking pace.
+Pioneer was underpowered for anything other than shallow water – the resistance at high tide slowed it to a very slow walking pace.
 New, more powerful motors would have cured this but money was tight.
 The company never recovered from the cost of the reconstruction works so a proposed second car was never going to materialise.

-With a new century upon him Magnus found that the two new concrete groynes constructed by the Corporation a little east of the Banjo Groyne had caused considerable scouring of the seabed and subsequent damage to the trackbed.
+The new century gave Magnus little respite to the stress upon him when he discovered that the two new concrete groynes constructed by the Corporation a little east of the Banjo Groyne had caused considerable scouring of the seabed and subsequent damage to the trackbed.
 This caused Magnus to close the line for several weeks during July and August 1900 – causing a terrible loss of business during the height of the summer.
 As if this was not enough there was worse news to come.
 In September 1900 Magnus was informed that he would have to divert his line around the end of new sea defence works being planned between Paston Place and Black Rock.
 This would involve moving into much deeper water and even further investment.
 In January 1901 following a reminder of their powers under the Act of 1893 the Corporation removed those parts of the track which were in their way.
-Operations stopped immediately, the Board looked to the future and saw none.
+Operations stopped immediately, the railway’s Board sadly looked to the future and saw none.

 On the 23rd June 1902 an Act was obtained allowing the abandonment of the sea-going line and the construction of a conventional electric railway between the newly opened station of the Electric Railway at Black Rock and Rottingdean along a 2 mile man-made viaduct.
 Unfortunately the capital requirements of such an extension were way beyond the Company’s means and efforts to raise the money before the statutory 5 years elapsed came to nothing.